GridTools/gt4py/docs/functional/architecture/0006-Cpp-Backend.md

 ## Decisions

+### GTFN IR

+We introduce an IR which is close to the generated code.
+It is different to Iterator IR in the following:
+- no `lift` built-in
+- allows allocation of temporaries
+- Iterator IR built-ins are replaced by the corresponding C++ operator, e.g. `plus(a,b)` -> `a+b`

 ### Scan

-Scan needs to be presented in canonicalized form, the canonicalized form will be specified elsewhere.
+Scan need to be canonicalized for the lowering to GTFN IR.
+The canonicalized form will be described elsewhere.

 ### Lift